tldr-pages/tldr/pages/common/openconnect.md

 `openconnect --config={{path/to/file}} {{vpn.example.org}}`

-- Connect to a server and authenticate with the specified SSL client certificate:
+- Connect to a server and authenticate with a specific SSL client certificate:

 `openconnect --certificate={{path/to/file}} {{vpn.example.org}}`